In this tutorial, we are going to learn how to install Portainer CE with Docker-compose.

 Portainer gives developers a chance to deploy, manage, and troubleshoot containerized applications without needing to deeply have experience with Kubernetes.
 This is awesome in my view.

-In this tutorial we are going to learn how to install Portainer inside a docker container, also we will learn the uses of Portainer, what are Portainer agents.
-Also, we need to understand about Portainer ports i.e which ports do Portainer uses to communicate with the world.
+In this tutorial we are going to learn how to install Portainer inside a docker container, also we will learn the uses of Portainer, and what are Portainer agents.
+Also, we need to understand Portainer ports i.e which ports do Portainer uses to communicate with the world.
 So let’s dive in

 We have two editions of Portainer, the Portainer community edition which is free to use, and the Portainer Business Edition which requires one to purchase the license fee to use and has more features compared to the community edition.

-Why you need Portainer?
+Why do you need Portainer?

 The reason why we need to use Portainer in our case is because of the following reasons: